thewca/wca-regulations/wca-regulations_2012.md

 - C1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - C1a) During the solve the competitor must use only one hand and the surface.
 Penalty: disqualification of the attempt.
   - C1b) During the solve no other body part, nor any object other than the surface, shall touch the puzzle.
 Penalty: disqualification of the attempt.
     - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, he must repair it with the solving hand.
-Use of the surface is permitted.
 Penalty: disqualification of the attempt.
   - C1c) During the solve, once a competitor touches the puzzle with one hand, he must not touch the puzzle with the other hand.
 Penalty: disqualification of the attempt.

 ## Article D: Solving With Feet

 - D1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
-  - D1a) During the solve, the competitor must sit in a chair, sit on the surface, or stand.
+  - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
-  - D1b) During the inspection and the solve, the competitor must only use his feet) and the surface.
+  - D1b) During the attempt, the competitor must only use his feet and the surface.
 The competitor may wear socks while solving.
 Penalty: disqualification of the attempt.
   - D1c) Other body parts or other objects must not touch the puzzle.
 Penalty: disqualification of the attempt.
 - D3) Starting the solve:
   - D3a) Competitor must place his feet onto the timer sensors.